MaryJane Butters: Activism and awards

 Butters has served a term as chair of Idaho's Organic Advisory Council, as well as chair of Moscow's Health and Environment Commission.
 She helped to draft the first U.S. legislation denoting organic standards, and served as a spokesperson for Physicians for Social Responsibility.
 Laura Johnson of the Idaho Department of Agriculture has called Butters "a pioneer for organic production in Idaho."

 Butters has also used her website and sales to support various causes.
 Some of the products sold on Butters’ website are made by artisans with Project F.A.R.M.
 (First-class American Rural Made), an organization Butters founded to help revitalize rural business.
 She organized a weeklong effort to raise funds for Courageous Women, a Haitian program designed to help homeless women and children after the 2010 earthquake.
 Butters also donated 20% of sales between March 17, 2011, and March 24, 2011 ($4,485), to the Japanese Red Cross following the 2011 earthquake and tsunami in Japan and 20% of sales between November 7, 2012, and November 14, 2012 ($2468), to the American Red Cross following 2012's super storm Sandy.

 In December 2011, Butters learned an article in her magazine had been instrumental in helping rebuild the library at Rota after it was destroyed in December 1997 when Typhoon Paka hit the island.
 In response to a story in MaryJane Farm magazine, readers sent over 10,000 books to Rota.

 In 2011-2012, More magazine, a women's lifestyle magazine, featured 10 women, each with a full-page article throughout the year, in a year-long campaign detailing companies started by women who were intent on creating jobs for other women.
 Butters was chosen for her Project F.A.R.M., as many of the project members' retail products on her website and her retail store “come with a face” so that the shopper can meet the person behind the product.
 Readers were invited to vote for one of the 10 women to receive the magazine's Job Genius Award and a $20,000 donation to help her organization's continued efforts.

 Personal life

-MaryJane had two children with her first husband John McCarthy: Megan Butters (born 1979) and Emil Butters (born 1983).
+MaryJane had two children with her first husband John McCarthy: Megan Butters (born 1979) and Emil McCarthy (born 1983).
 In 1986, she bought a five-acre farm in Idaho's Palouse region.

 In 1993, Butters married farmer Nick Ogle, whose 600 acres bordered her farm on two sides, and the couple merged their landholdings.
 Family members who work on the farm include MaryJane's daughter Megan and son-in-law Lucas, and Ogle's son Brian and daughter-in-law Ashley.
 MaryJane has seven grandchildren.

 MaryJane no longer identifies as Mormon.
 She once said, "For church, I have shareholders”.